flyWithWater/flyWithWater/README.md

 ### Hi ，I am a Chinese developer .

-🔭 I’m currently working on android app and JavaEE developing now ,but ,I’m interesting in all of the charming technolgies.
+🔭 I’m currently working on android app and JavaEE developing ,but ,I’m interesting in all of the charming technolgies.